ysyk2021/the-power-of-intentional-leadership-leading-with-purpose-vision-and-action/src/chapter-3-2.md

 Utilizing Positive Self-Talk and Visualization
 =======================================================

-In this chapter of **"The Power of Intentional Leadership: Leading with Purpose, Vision, and Action"**, we will explore the importance of utilizing positive self-talk and visualization techniques as a leader.
+In this chapter, we will explore the importance of utilizing positive self-talk and visualization techniques as a leader.
 Positive self-talk and visualization are powerful tools that can enhance your mindset, boost confidence, and drive your actions towards achieving goals.
 This chapter provides insights into how intentional leaders can harness these techniques to unlock their full potential and inspire others.